 Don’t be afraid to take the leap.

-Sometimes the hardest part of starting a business is the actual starting part.
-Taking the big leap.
+Sometimes, the hardest part of starting a business is the actual starting part.
+Taking the big leap, as some might say.
 So, this is the point where you need to build up that self-confidence.
-You got this.
+You got this!
 We believe it and you need to believe it too.
 Take the risk!

 But, how can you build up this confidence?
 Well, there are several ways.
 First things first, take some time to listen to these confidence boosting podcasts or these amazing podcasts for female entrepreneurs.
 Sometimes, the best way to gain confidence is to hear from people who are just like you.
 People who have been in your shoes.